Night of Champions (2014): Reception

 Night of Champions received mostly positive reviews.
 The Sheamus vs. Cesaro match was highly acclaimed.
 James Caldwell of Pro Wrestling Torch gave the main event 3.75 out of 5 stars, calling it a "solid title match".
 However, he complained about the Intercontinental and Divas title changes.
 Dave Meltzer of the Wrestling Observer Newsletter referred to the US Title match and the Orton vs. Jericho match as "excellent matches."
 About the US Title match, he said it looked "like a G-1 match with a lot of stiff blows and reversals back-and-forth."

 Aftermath

 The following night on Raw, The Miz defended his Intercontinental title against Dolph Ziggler in a Night of Champions rematch.
 Ziggler regained the title after rolling up The Miz with a handful of tights.
 During his weekly interview with Michael Cole, Triple H scheduled a battle royal for the September 26 episode of SmackDown, with the winner receiving a title match against Ziggler later in the night.

 Also on Raw, Mark Henry addressed his loss to Rusev, but was interrupted by Rusev and Lana.
 A rematch between Rusev and Henry took place afterwards, with Rusev again victorious.

-WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) teamed with Sheamus to take on and defeat Cesaro, Goldust, and Stardust on the following Raw.
+The Usos (Jey Uso and Jimmy Uso) teamed with Sheamus to take on and defeat Cesaro, and The WWE Tag Team Champions (Goldust and Stardust) on the following Raw.